 When you pack for the hospital, think light!
 You will want to include your personal hygiene items, a light robe and slippers.
 You do not need pajamas or night gowns.
 Hospital gowns will be the most appropriate garment while inpatient.
-Plan to wear the same outfit to and from the hospital.
-It should be items that are loose fitting (especially if you decide to wear pants).
+Plan to wear the same clothes to and from the hospital.
+It should be items that are loose fitting.
 You will be in your bed and/or room for several days.
 It would be wise to bring something to occupy your time.
 Many people bring books, magazines or an Ipod to pass the time.

-The day before your surgery:
+Washing Instructions before your surgery: